HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

   - Use `_` (underscore) to encode an empty slot, this also requires the usual repetition indicator.

 `[F..U..]` Food + Utility [2-6 characters] pair of 1-3 characters, each:
+	- For pvp codes encodes omit this section completely.
   - `_` (underscore): empty food or utility
   - `1-3 characters`: item id resolved by `/v2/items`, `encode(id, 3)`